Previous Topic

 1. businesses whose business model does not involve acquisition or ownership of property; or

-2. businesses that depend on property to deliver their business model, including but not limited to any of the following sectors*:
+2. businesses or projects that depend on property to deliver their business model, including but not limited to any of the following sectors*:

 • technology;